AutodeskGames/stingray-docs/source/interactive_help/using_entities.md

 Depending on the type of project you are creating, you may need your entities to do different kinds of jobs or manage different kinds of data than the set of built-in components allows.

 To do this, you can create your own custom types of components.
-This allows you to tailor your game entities to fit the needs of your project very closely.
+This allows you to tailor your entities to fit the needs of your project very closely.

 See also ~{ Create a custom component }~.